 - Benefit period: Different policies will have a range of benefit periods on offer, which will reflect in the premiums you pay.

-- Cooling off period: Depending on which provider you go for, different policies will apply different cooling off periods.
-Remember that a cooling off period starts from the commencement date of your policy and within that period, you get to assess whether the policy meets your insurance need.
+- Cooling-off period: Depending on which provider you go for, different policies will apply different cooling-off periods.
+These start from the commencement date of your policy and within that period, you get to assess whether the policy meets your insurance needs.
 You can cancel within this period without any penalty and all premiums paid to date will be reimbursed.

-How is bill payment protection and income protection different?
+How is bill payment protection different from income protection?

 Bill cover plans are quite similar to income protection insurance in terms of the protection they can provide, which is to provide you with monthly financial assistance if you are to become disabled due to an illness or injury.
-However, there are a few differences between the two types of products that you should know to determine which policy would be most suited to your needs:
+However, there are a few differences between the two types of products that you should know:

 |Monthly benefit amounts are limited and are designed to cover bills that you have nominated.||You can insure up to 75% of your average monthly income and benefit payment can be used to cover bills, debts and any day-to-day living expenses.|